kiboschool/course-web-development-fundamentals/src/lessons/advanced-javascript/libraries-frameworks.md

 ## Bootstrap
-Bootstrap is a popular CSS framework that provides a responsive grid system, a collection of pre-styled components, CSS and JavaScript utilities.Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many others.
+Bootstrap is a popular CSS framework that provides a responsive grid system, a collection of pre-styled components, CSS and JavaScript utilities.
+Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many others.
 Basically, it makes the job of designing your application faster and simpler, minimizing the amount of CSS code that you have to write.
-With Bootsrap, you can build fast and responsive sites.
+With Bootstrap, you can build fast and responsive sites.
 A responsive website is one that automatically adjusts to look good on all devices, from small phones to large desktops.